Embassy of India

 21.96

 19. Japanese Companies in India: The number of Japanese companies registered in India are 1400 as of July 2023 with manufacturing firms accounting for half the total, according to the latest joint survey by the Embassy of Japan in India and the Japan External Trade Organization (JETRO).
-These Japanese companies have in all 4901 business establishments in India.
+These Japanese companies have a total of 4901 business establishments in India.
 They include liaison and branch offices in India as well as local subsidiaries.
 More than 100 Indian companies are working in Japan.
 India’s Net Foreign Direct Investment in Japan during FY 2020-21 is US$ 40.91 million.

 22. India-Japan Energy Dialogue was set up in December 2006 to promote cooperation in the energy sector in a comprehensive manner.
 The dialogue is chaired by the Minister of Power, India and METI Minister.
 Till date, ten rounds of the meetings have taken place.
 The 10th meeting of the Japan-India Energy Dialogue was held in Delhi on 10 December 2019.
 India-Japan Clean Energy Partnership (CEP) was launched in March 2022.